phipse/complexlab_ai/README.md

-To compile src/starter/ you need to set the environment variable PYHTONPATH
+To start the programm use the script src/start.

-  export PYTHONPATH=path/to/complexlab_ai/:$PYTHONPATH
+It will extend the environment variable PYTHONPATH and start the starter programm src/starter/__init__.py